openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 #### `git log`

 To show commit logs, we can use the [`git log`](http://git-scm.com/docs/git-log) command.
-In it's default form, `git log` shows a plain list of commits, printing their hashes, timestamp, author and commit message.
+In its default form, `git log` shows a plain list of commits, printing their hashes, timestamp, author and commit message.
 Its output is heavily customizable, and one nice thing we can do is generate a primitive tree view with this incantation *(which you could save under an [alias](http://stackoverflow.com/questions/2553786/how-do-i-alias-commands-in-git) to make it shorter, but this is out of scope for this tutorial)*:

 ```bash